nberlijn/PowerControl/CONTRIBUTING.md

 # Contributing to PowerControl

-Thank you for considering contributing to PowerControl, please follow these steps.
+Thank you for considering contributing to PowerControl, please follow the following steps.

 1. [Fork](https://github.com/nberlijn/PowerControl#fork-destination-box) the repository.
 2. Create a new branch from the master branch.